 We checked whether staff were working within the principles of the MCA and whether any conditions on authorisations to deprive a person of their liberty were being met.
-The deputy manager and most staff we spoke with understood and were able to demonstrate that they knew about the principles of the MCA and DoLS.
+The deputy manager and staff we spoke with understood and were able to demonstrate that they knew about the principles of the MCA and DoLS.
 The staff confirmed that any decisions made on behalf of people who lacked capacity, were made in their best interests.
 This showed us that the provider was aware of their obligations under the legislation and was ensuring that people's rights were protected.
 The registered manager had submitted seven applications to lawfully deprive people of their liberty to the local authority.
 The outcome of these applications was not yet known.

 People said that staff respected their choices.
-One person said, "We all help one another.
-I can do whatever I want whenever I want.
-It makes my days more interesting."
-Another person said, "Nothing is too much trouble and we are able to go where we want to.
+One person said, "We all help each other."
+Another person said, "Nothing is too much trouble here and staff are "They are the salt of the earth."
 I have all my things I want in my room.
 It's just like being at home.
-Our observations throughout the inspection showed that staff asked people their choice and respected the choices made.
+Our observations throughout the visit showed that staff asked people their choice and respected the choices made.
 People told us that they felt listened to by staff.
 Staff showed they understood the importance of asking about and respecting people's choices.
 Staff were able to demonstrate to us an understanding that they knew how to ensure people did not have their freedom restricted.